Private Flood Insurance: Is it Good Enough?

 Until 2014, private flood insurance was extremely rare.
 While it still represents only a sliver of total flood policies, private insurance is becoming more popular due to new regulations that have paved the way for it to gain wider acceptance.
 However, until more data is available on the performance of these companies, consumers will be taking on higher risk with a private flood insurer than they will with the federal program.

-Most mortgage companies require flood insurance for a home they are financing, and they may be unwilling to accept private flood insurance must provide at least the same coverage available through an NFIP-backed program in order to satisfy their requirements.
+Most mortgage companies require flood insurance for a home they are financing, and private flood insurance must provide at least the same coverage available through an NFIP-backed program in order to satisfy their requirements.